EStoll58/R2000-Library/README.txt

 connect.connecttcp();               // Requests a TCP handle and port from R2000 connect.gettcpsocket();             // Establishes tcp socket to send data

-command.setparameters();            // Sends list parameters to R2000
+command.setparameters();            // Sends stored parameters to R2000
-command.getparameters();            // Request sent to R2000 to list all stored parameters
+command.getparameters();            // Requests list of all stored parameters

+command.setscanoutputconfig();      // Sends stored scan output config settings command.getscanoutputconfig();      // Requests list of all stored settings on handle

 command.watchdog();                 // To keep handle open, send this command repeatedly at intervals <60 seconds